Written by Natalia |

 Arriving by Train: Harbin’s Main Railway Stations

-In case that you have already arrived in a major city of China such as Beijing, Shanghai, Shenyang and Dalian, taking a high-speed train to Harbin is a comfortable and economic way of transportation.
+In case you have already arrived in a major city of China, such as Beijing, Shanghai, Shenyang and Dalian, taking a high-speed train to Harbin is a comfortable and economic way of transportation.

 At present, there are altogether four railway stations in Harbin, but only two are mainly used by travelers, i.e., Harbin Railway Station and Harbin West Railway Station.
-With its advantaged location adjacent to St. Sophia Cathedral and Central StreetĀ at the city center, Harbin Railway Station is the first choice of travelers.
-By comparison, Harbin West Railway Station is about 10 kilometers from the city proper, but has more high-speed trains.
+With its advantageous location adjacent to St. Sophia Cathedral and Central Street at the city center, Harbin Railway Station is the first choice of travelers.
+By comparison, Harbin West Railway Station is about 10 kilometers from the city proper, but it has more high-speed trains.

 Get to Harbin from Beijing